hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   19:47:35 EST 2023, last exception: N/A -- [ds0] SELECT name FROM client WHERE id = ?
 ```

+The default ranking sorts queries by maximum response time.
+The first query ranks first since the max response time for it was 55 ms, compared to 9 ms for the second one.

 As shown above, a ranking entry includes at least the following information, in order:

 - Number of total executions, and number of failed ones